We Understand the Unique Challenges of Unwed Parents

 Born out of a marriage or not, in Washington the best interests of the child is the primary consideration in any custody dispute.
 In fact, it is a higher priority than the rights of either parent.
 Factors such as moral character, financial stability and even the child's preference (if he or she is old enough) come into consideration.

-If you need help establishing paternity or establishing a custody and visitation schedule for a child born outside of marriage, contact O'Brian & Associates.
-Our family law attorneys can be reached at 425-276-7677.
-You can also contact our firm online.
+If you need help establishing paternity or establishing a custody and visitation schedule for a child born outside of marriage, contact Alpine Family Law.